ibtisam-111/Chain-Links-on-Wheels-A-Security-Scheme-for-IoV-Connectivity-through-Blockchain-Integration/README.md

-# Chain Links on Wheels: A Security Scheme for IoV Connectivity through Blockchain Integration
+# A Security Scheme for IoV Connectivity through Blockchain Integration
 This repository contains code and data used for the performance evaluation of a blockchain-based Internet of Vehicles (IoV) architecture.
 The research aims to assess the computational and packet overhead incurred by the blockchain-based IoV architecture compared to a baseline method that handles transactions without encryption, hashing, and blockchain.

 Key Features: